 Dating back to the Middle Ages, wealthy landowners and royalty had household staff that attended to their every need, from sewing their clothes and cleaning their homes to caring for and educating their children.
 Since the 1800s, domestic workers’ jobs include maids, butlers, housekeepers, grooms and stable boys, babysitters and nannies, and gardeners.
 Wealthy families may employ a full staff of domestic workers, with full-time salary with benefits as well as room and board for staff to live on site.
 Some domestic workers, such as babysitters and nannies, travel with families when they take vacations, providing child care services throughout the trip.
 And it isn’t just the wealthy who retain household services help.
 People of all income levels employ personal care workers to help with a single job or ongoing work; for instance, babysitters, dog walkers, tree trimmers, exterminators, window washers, and others, are hired when needed, and landscapers and gardeners may be contracted on a weekly or monthly basis.

-The Department of Labor reports that there were the following number of personal care and services professionals employed in the United States in May 2015: 174,060 nonfarm animal caretakers (includes pet-sitters who care for dogs, cats, and other animals); 926,250 maids and housekeepers; 40,160 tree trimmers and pruners; 2,146,880 janitors and cleaners (including window washers); 70,250 pest control workers; 573,440 childcare workers (including those who work in private households); 1,369,230 personal care aides.
+The Department of Labor reports that there were the following number of personal care and services professionals employed in the United States in May 2018: 199,850 nonfarm animal caretakers (includes pet-sitters who care for dogs, cats, and other animals); 924,290 maids and housekeepers; 42,440 tree trimmers and pruners; 2.4 million janitors and cleaners (including window washers); 77,300 pest control workers; 564,630 childcare workers (including those who work in private households); 2,211,950 personal care aides.

-According to the market research group IBISWorld, the Maids, Nannies and Gardeners industry is an $18 billion industry in the United States.
-From 2011 to January 2016, this industry experienced 2 percent annual growth, which is a decent growth rate considering the sluggish economy during the first half of this time frame.
-The recent recession had caused American households to scale back on employment of maids, nannies, and landscaping services.
-Industry revenue is expected to increase in the next few years, however, as the economy improves.
+According to the market research group IBISWorld, the Maids, Nannies and Gardeners industry is a $25 billion industry in the United States.
+From 2015 to March 2020, this industry experienced 2.3 percent annual growth.
+Industry revenue is expected to increase in the next few years as the economy strengthens.
 IBISWorld also reports that nannies and babysitters bring in the largest revenue for the Maids, Nannies, and Gardeners industry, accounting for nearly 30 percent of total revenue.

-Pest control contributes $14 billion in revenue in the United States.
-This is a fast-growing industry that experienced nearly 5 percent annual growth between 2011 and early 2016, with much of the growth due to the rise of bed bugs.
+Pest control contributes more than $9 billion in revenue in the United States.
+This is a fast-growing industry that experienced between 4 and 5 percent annual growth between 2011 and early 2020, with much of the growth due to the rise of bed bugs.
 More households are hiring pest control services to inspect homes for pests such as bed bugs.
 The stinkbug is also on the rise in certain areas of the United States, and this is increasing the demand for pest control services.
 As the economy continues to improve and the household market has rebounded, demand for termite extermination services has also been growing and is expected to continue growing in the next few years.

 - Animal Caretakers